johnmay/beam/README.md

 String smi = g.toSmiles();
 ```

-beam provides excellent round tripping, preserving exactly how the input was specified.
-Disregarding inputs with redundant brackets and erroneous/repeated ring numbers - the actually input will generally be identical to the output.
+Beam provides excellent round tripping, preserving exactly how the input was
+specified.
+Disregarding inputs with redundant brackets and erroneous/repeated
+ring numbers - the actually input will generally be identical to the output.

 ```java
 // bond labels